 Ultraframe has been using Conservaglass since 2002 – a high-performing and respect glazing product manufactured by Pilkington.
 It blocks out 60% of the sun’s rays, which means your conservatory will be comfortable 24/7.

-Not only will your conservatory be the perfect temperature all year round, it will be easy to maintain.
-Conservaglass is self-cleaning, which means it uses the solar rays to burn off grime that’s then washed away with the rain.
+Not only will your conservatory be the perfect temperature all year round, but it will also be easy to maintain.
+Conservaglass is self-cleaning, which means it uses the solar rays to burn off the grime that’s then washed away with the rain.

 Locate Your Nearest Ultraframe Installer